AleksBogdanov/Microservices-CI-CD-Project-in-Codespace/README.md

 10) Adding testing state to Makefile
 11) Adding format, now replaced by github copilot
 12) Create make all, doing everything at once: lint, format, test and install packages
+13) Create AWS lambda function to test the logic
+14) To debud, useful tool is fire.
+Convert python functions into CLI
  ### Colab Notebook
  ### AWS Cloud9
   - Working very actively with the cloud, this is a very good idea, to clone you repository there